vatsa709/Advanced-Password-Generator/README.md

-# 🔐 Advanced Password Generator
+# 🔐 KeyWise - Advanced Password Generator

 A robust, secure, and user-friendly password and passphrase generator designed to address common vulnerabilities and usability issues found in typical password tools.
 Generate strong, unique, and memorable credentials with confidence.